 If you're going to get into control of your emotions you have to begin by understanding how your mind works and learning to manage your thoughts.
 These strategies will be repeated and reinforced in chapter 3 of my book 'Get Back Your Mojo'

 Download and read Reea's book 'Get Back Your Mojo: Ultimate Secrets to Beating Anxiety and Depression'.

 This book contains 11 strategies to begin your healing journey.
-Work through the book from beginning to end trying each strategy for 1 week before you move on to the next.
+Work through the book in whatever way works for you, you don't have to read it from front to back.
 You will find some strategies more personally helpful to you than others and will want to continue using them.
 There may be some that don't work for you, your healing journey is unique and personal, your job is to find out what empowers you the most and discard what doesn't.

 5 Strategies to manage intense emotions in the moment.
-Module 3 will reinforce some of the things you have already learnt from a practical perspective.
+This will reinforce some of the things you have already learnt from a practical perspective.